hsuanlee213/applied-ai-music-recommender/README.md

 ## Sample Interactions

-> Note: These examples show the intended final behavior of the RAG-based system.
-The final output may vary depending on the model, dataset, and implementation.
+> Note: These examples show the implemented command-line behavior of the current RAG-based version.
+The current generator is a deterministic AI-style response generator, so the output is reproducible and does not require an external API key.

 ### Example 1: Calm Study Music